 Living in North Quarter

 Living in North Quarter is urban and practical.
-You are on the edge of downtown, which means you get the benefits of proximity without being in the center of everything.
-It is quieter than South Eola, more affordable than Thornton Park, and closer to Ivanhoe Village than most people realize.
+You're on the edge of downtown, which means you get the benefits of proximity without being in the center of everything.
+It's quieter than South Eola, more affordable than Thornton Park, and closer to Ivanhoe Village than most people realize.

 North Quarter Condos

 Most of the real estate activity in North Quarter involves condos.
 That changes the buying process.
-You are not just evaluating the unit.
-You are evaluating the building, the HOA, the reserves, the monthly fees, the parking situation, the rental policy, and the overall financial health of the association.
+You're not just evaluating the unit.
+You're evaluating the building, the HOA, the reserves, the monthly fees, the parking situation, the rental policy, and the overall financial health of the association.

 The price tag flirts.
 The HOA fee tells the truth.